monomelodies/emily/README.md

 for initial development, eventually you'll want to test mails in actual clients
 - is to use Emily's `Preview` class.

-Initialise the object with your `Emily\Message` object as its parameter.
+Initialise the object with your `Monomelodies\Emily\Message` object as its parameter.
 Then, call the `render` method to display a simple HTML page to develop your mails in.

 > We mean a _full_ HTML page, so that includes `<head>` andsoforth.
 Either load
 > this in a separate PHP file or instruct your router or front controller or
 > whatever you use not to wrap it in any template.

-Enter the name of the template to test (this should be resolvable by the Twig loader in your `Message` object) and optionally a JSON-encoded string of variables to inject.
+Enter the name of the template to test (this should be resolvable by the `Twig` loader in your `Message` object) and optionally a JSON-encoded string of variables to inject.
 Click "submit".
 Awesomeness!
 Now during testing just reload the page whenever you've changed something and see how it works out.